mattray/managed_automate-cookbook/README.md

 ## default ##

 Installs Chef Automate on a single airgapped box in a new deployment.
+The AIB file may be a URL or a file.
+The license may be referred as a URL or a string in an attribute.

 ## airgap_bundle ##